Falsedeer/Stardust/README.md

 __Then be attached to the unknown friend over the hill and far away !__

 # DESC:
-Stardust is a lightweight, and fully functional reverse shell coded in C, and support interactive command
+Stardust is a lightweight, and fully functional reverse shell coded in C,
+and support interactive command execution

 Remmber to use the latest release(Ver-0.1.2) of Stardust in order to have the best experience.
 ![](https://raw.githubusercontent.com/Falsedeer/Stardust/main/Picture/1.png)